wpgp/jollofR/README.md

 ```
 ![Alt text](plotRast.png)
+**Figure 6**: Maps of the gridded raster files of the posterior estimates of population across the age groups.
+The 'plotRast' function can only be used to visualize outputs from the 'sprinkle', 'sprinkle1', 'splash', 'splash1', 'spray', and 'spray1' functions.

 ## 6. Model validation metrics
 The **jollofR** package is a model-based approach which enables model validation by automatically computing model fit metrics based on the comparisons between the observed and the predicted values based on the age groups population disaggregation models.
 The computed metrics include: